Methods of How to Set Bitcoin Stop Losses in Bitcoin Trading

 2. Setting Stop Loss using Support & Resistance Zones

-Another way of setting stop losses is to use supports and resistance zones, on the BTCUSD trading charts.
+Another method for setting stop losses is by using support and resistance zones on BTCUSD trading charts.

 Stop Loss Setting using a Resistance Level